-Just in time for the start of the holidays, the PDX Rotating Art Program is honored to feature an impactful new site-specific installation by acclaimed Pullman, Washington based artist Io Palmer.
-Aptly titled Cut Out, Palmer’s large-scale work will be on view overhead post-security within the Concourse E Extension at Portland International Airport for a full year.
+Just in time for the start of the holidays, the PDX Rotating Art Program is honored to feature an impactful new site-specific installation by acclaimed Pullman, Washington-based artist Io Palmer.
+Aptly titled Cut Out, Palmer’s large-scale work will be on view overhead post-security within the Concourse E Extension at Portland International Airport through November of 2021.

 Io Palmer was born on Hydra—a motorless Greek Island off the coast of the Peloponnese.
 The first seven years of her life were spent amongst the donkeys, the fishes, the clear blue Mediterranean Sea, and the jazz music her parents listened to.

 Through depictions of cleaning products, garments, and various other industrial and domestic forms, Io Palmer’s artworks explore the complex issues of class, capitalism, and societal excess.
 Trained originally as a ceramicist, Palmer uses a variety of processes and materials including paper, wood, clay, and video.